Minnesota North Stars: Broadcasting

 North Stars radio broadcasts originated from WCCO Radio from 1967 to 1978, then moved to another Twin Cities-based clear-channel station, KSTP, where radio broadcasts stayed until the team moved to Dallas in 1993, save a few seasons on a 5,000-watt radio station, WAYL.
 Al Shaver was the play-by-play radio announcer throughout the Stars' stay in Minnesota.
 During the WCCO era, Shaver was joined for many home games by WCCO's Larry Jagoe in the early seasons, followed by WCCO personality Steve Cannon.
 Shaver's partners on KSTP were Russ Small, Ted Robinson, and (during the last three seasons) former Dallas Stars announcer Ralph Strangis.
 During the Stars' final season (1992–93), Shaver and Strangis called games on KMSP, while the Stars' cable TV game announcer, Doug McLeod, called games over KSTP and the Stars' radio network.
+Dan Stoneking covered the North Stars on KSTP, hosting a sports talk show, and was described by team general manager Lou Nanne as an "honorary teammate" subjected to player pranks.

 Shaver is a ten-time Minnesota Sportscaster of the Year and, as the 1993 Foster Hewitt Memorial Award-winner, a member of the Hockey Hall of Fame.
 Following the team's departure to Dallas, he called University of Minnesota Golden Gophers hockey games until his retirement in 1996.

 It was on the night of the Stars' final game at Joe Louis Arena versus the Detroit Red Wings that Shaver first shared the broadcast booth with his son, Wally, who is the current Gopher hockey radio announcer.
 The elder Shaver's call of the closing moments of the last-ever North Stars game went thus: